U.S. hedge fund backs Jenkins' new-look Barclays

 “HSBC is one we’re a bit more cautious on.
 The regulator has got it under scrutiny - we’ve lightened up over the last few weeks.”

-Earlier this summer, HSBC (HSBA.L) set aside $700 million to cover fines and other costs for an anti-money laundering scandal, after a U.S. Senate report criticized it for letting clients shift funds from dangerous and secretive countries, notably Mexico.
+Earlier this summer, HSBC set aside $700 million to cover fines and other costs for an anti-money laundering scandal, after a U.S. Senate report criticised it for letting clients shift funds from dangerous and secretive countries, notably Mexico.

-Naro also said he had increased his fund’s leverage, or borrowing, to close to maximum levels, while he is shorting France Telecom FTE.PA, Lafarge LAFP.PA and Rio Tinto (RIO.L) bonds.
+Naro also said he had increased his fund’s leverage, or borrowing, to close to maximum levels, while he is shorting France Telecom, Lafarge and Rio Tinto bonds.

 “It’s been quite a fall from grace for that sector (mining), you’re seeing China (downward) revisions almost every day,” he said.